algbio/themisto/README.md

 ## Full instructions for index construction

 This command builds an index consisting of compact de Bruijn graph using the BOSS data structure (implemented as a [Wheeler graph](https://www.sciencedirect.com/science/article/pii/S0304397517305285)) and color information.
-The input is a set of reference sequences in a single file in fasta or fastq format, and a colorfile, which is a plain text file containing the colors (integeres) of the reference sequences in the same order as they appear in the reference sequence file, one line per sequence.
+The input is a set of reference sequences in a single file in fasta or fastq format, and a colorfile, which is a plain text file containing the colors (integers) of the reference sequences in the same order as they appear in the reference sequence file, one line per sequence.

 ```
 Usage: